How To Find An Architect In Chicago and Other Big Cities

 We did receive a few more estimates over email, which I greatly appreciated.

 The next quote was for $9.50 a square foot to $18 per square foot ($18 if we were to have the company do everything including interiors and finishes).
-At this point, we cut our project to 3000 square feet.
-At $9.50 x 3000 square feet, this would come out to $28,500.
 I was still choking over these estimates.

 Our next quote was a respectable $5 per square foot for a custom design.
 At the time, this was still high for us, but much more reasonable than the first quote.
 We almost went with this company.
 With every quote, we scaled back the size of our project more and more.

 Then, we found our guy.
 He was local to the area.
 He did want to meet with us first, which I agreed to since he was close by.
 He rates were respectable and fair, and he had a huge new block of homes that we were able to tour to see his work.
 We were in love.
 His rates began at $2.50 for a non-custom design, up to $4.50 per square foot for a custom design.
-After redefining our 4000 square foot dream home (who did we think we were, anyways?!) down to a 2500 square foot project, we signed on the dotted line with our architect.
+We soon signed on the dotted line with our architect.

 How To Find an Architect Within Your Budget